By and by, shops in Singapore started selling date and walnut soft candy, so everyone could have as much as they wanted, whenever they wanted.

 1 tsp ground cinnamon

-Bring 4 cups of water to boil in a medium saucepan.
+Bring 4 cups water to boil in a medium saucepan.
 Add dates and ½ teaspoon of salt, and cook for 10 minutes.
 Drain and spread dates in a single layer on a cooling rack to dry.

 Microwave maltose on high heat until softened, about 40 seconds.
-Put maltose, walnuts, dates, cinnamon, oil and the remaining ¼ teaspoon salt in a medium saucepan and set over medium heat.
+Put maltose, walnuts, dates, cinnamon, oil and remaining ¼ teaspoon salt in a medium saucepan and set over medium heat.
 Cook, stirring vigorously, until the mixture is thick, about 15 minutes.
-Remove from the heat and cool slightly in the pan, then transfer to the cake pan.
+Remove from heat and cool slightly in the pan, then transfer to the cake pan.
 Spread in an even layer and let cool completely and harden at room temperature.